-2021: OUR ONLINE SUNDAY SERVICE WILL BE POSTED HERE EACH WEEK, UNTIL FURTHER NOTICE.
+2021: OUR ONLINE SUNDAY SERVICE AND OTHER SEASONAL SERVICES WILL BE POSTED HERE EACH WEEK, UNTIL FURTHER NOTICE.

 UNITED BENEFICE OF ST MICHAEL BETCHWORTH AND ST MARY BUCKLAND